Red Bar

-IEEE 802.11af White-Fi
+IEEE 802.11af White-Fi Technology

 Benefits of IEEE 802.11af, White-Fi

-• Propagation characteristics: In view of the fact that the 802.11af white-fi system operating the the TV white spaces would use frequencies below 1 GHz, this would allow for greater distances to be achieved.
+• Propagation characteristics: In view of the fact that the 802.11af white-fi system operating the TV white spaces would use frequencies below 1 GHz, this would allow for greater distances to be achieved.
 Current Wi-Fi systems use frequencies in the ISM bands - the lowest band is 2.4 GHz and here signals are easily absorbed.

 • Additional bandwidth: One of the advantages of using TV white space is that additional otherwise unused frequencies can be accessed.
 However, it will be necessary to aggregate several TV channels to provide the bandwidths that Wi-Fi uses on 2.4 and 5.6 GHz, to achieve the required data throughput rates.
+It is possible that vacant channels in any given area will vary widely in frequency and this presents some challenges in managing the data sharing across the different channels, although this has been successfully achieved in technologies such as LTE.

 Looking at these benefits, it is believed that the White-Fi system offers sufficient advantages to enable development to be undertaken.